-Intrinsic aging is determined by heredity, your genetic programming that controls the hormones responsible for aging.
-The skin will certainly behave differently under the influences of these hormones, but how do they affect it from ages 60-70?
+Updated 3/20/19 .Intrinsic aging is determined by heredity, your genetic programming on a cellular level that controls the hormones responsible for aging.
+The skin will behave differently under the influences of these hormones, but how will you be affected from ages 60 and beyond?

 The 60s can be a difficult time to reduce visible skin aging because hormones help to keep the metabolic function of the skin going and with the decrease of estrogen, this activity has slowed down dramatically compared to your 50s.

 The post-menopausal years also trigger skin growths on the face and body like these.
 They begin as small, rough bumps and over time, they thicken and get larger.
 There are many names for these: seborrheic keratoses, actinic keratoses, skin tags, sebaceous hyperplasia, and they all can appear a bit different (some brown, some flesh color) but generally speaking, they are bumps, excess skin, enlarged oil glands and growths that protrude from the skin and become impossible to hide with makeup.